VasilisDev/fileMetadata-microservice/README.md

 ```
  $ npm install
  ```
-start the server on 3000 port:
+Start the server on 3000 port:
 ```
  $ nodemon server.js
 ```